bytlabs/BytLabs.MicroserviceTemplate/docs/recipes/console-app.md

   Console `.esproj` runs this.
 - **Manual/CI:** `bash build-console.sh`, or the `Dockerfile`'s Node stage (`npm ci && npm run build`)
   copies `dist/` into the image's `wwwroot/console`.
-Registry components are vendored under `components/dynamic`, so no registry server is needed at build time.
+Registry components are vendored under `src/components/dynamic`, so no registry server is needed at build time (see [ui-registry-integration.md](ui-registry-integration.md) for how the vendored copy stays in sync).

 **Sample code in this template.**
 - [`src/BytLabs.MicroserviceTemplate.Console/`](../../src/BytLabs.MicroserviceTemplate.Console) — the Vite SPA (`main.tsx`, `App.tsx`, `components/`, `lib/`)